-Your family vacation rental has been booked.
+Your vacation rental has been booked.
 So how will you be spending your time in Cape Town?

 A family holiday is all about creating lasting memories for your children.
 While your family vacation rental is sure to have gardens and space for your kids to play, Cape Town offers a myriad of activities and sights, within easy reach, that kids love to explore.